ns-acheng/stress_test/README.md

 `custom_dump_path`: Dump path for external tools like **Windows Debug Diagnostic Tool**

 `long_sleep_interval`: Iteration frequency to trigger a long sleep period (useful for soak testing).
 Set to 0 to disable.
+In each iteration, it randomly sleep for `long_sleep_time_min` to `long_sleep_time_max`.

 `long_sleep_time_min`: Minimum duration for the long sleep in seconds (Lower bound: 300s).

 `long_sleep_time_max`: Maximum duration for the long sleep in seconds (Upper bound: 7200s).

 * Strategy 1: Memory & Handle Leak Detection
+The main idea is NOT to stop client service and keep it running but open/close the browser tabs.
+Then check the resource usage.

 ```json
 {
     "loop_times": 3000,